How to Nail an Elevator Pitch for Nonprofits

-- How can someone get involved right now?
+- How can a prospective donor get involved right now?

-- What are you preparing to accomplish in the future?
+- What do you plan to accomplish in the near and distant future?

-The body isn’t “we do this.”
-It’s “this is what we do for the people we serve, and this is how you can be a part of that important work.”
+The body of your pitch isn’t meant to send a “we do this” message.
+It’s intended to communicate, “this is what we do for the people we serve, and this is how you can be a part of that crucial work.”

-To wrap it all up, you only need 15 to 20 seconds.
+To wrap it all up, you only need 20 seconds.
 Bring everything home with a very specific ask.
-It’s a good strategy to know exactly where your pitch is heading before you ever write it.
+Knowing the direction of your nonprofit elevator pitch before you write it is a good strategy.

-Take the time to think about what outcome you would want from your encounter.
+So take the time to think about what outcome you want from your encounter.
 For example, do you want someone to:

 - Match donations for your next campaign?